Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 One of England's most distinguished singers, Anthony Rolfe-Johnson was a student of Ellis Keeler at the Guildhall School of Music in London, and later of Vera Rosza.
 He gained experience singing in the chorus and appearing in small roles at the Glyndebourne Festival between 1972 and 1976.
 In 1973 he made his formal operatic debut with the English Opera Group in Iolante.
 In 1978 he made his first appearance with the English National Opera in London as Don Ottavio.

-Anthony Rolfe-Johnson has appeared with all the major opera companies in Britain since his debut at the Glyndebourne Festival as Fenton (Falstaff); he sang Albert Herring for the English Opera Group; Don Ottavio, Tamino, Ferrando and Belmonte, Essex (Gloriana), the Male Chorus (The Rape of Lucretia, Florestan, and the title roles in Monteverdi's Ulysses and Orfeo for the English National Opera; Jupiter (Semele) and Oronte (Alcina) for the Royal Opera House, Covent Garden.
-At the Monnaie in Brussels he sang his first Pelléas; at La Scala, Milan, the title role in Mozart's Lucio Silla and he is a regular guest with the Netherlands Opera with whom he travelled to New York to sing the title role in Il ritorno d'Ulisse in patria.
+Anthony Rolfe-Johnson appeared with all the major opera companies in Britain since his debut at the Glyndebourne Festival as Fenton (Falstaff); he sang Albert Herring for the English Opera Group; Don Ottavio, Tamino, Ferrando and Belmonte, Essex (Gloriana), the Male Chorus (The Rape of Lucretia, Florestan, and the title roles in Monteverdi's Ulysses and Orfeo for the English National Opera; Jupiter (Semele) and Oronte (Alcina) for the Royal Opera House, Covent Garden.
+At the Monnaie in Brussels he sang his first Pelléas; at La Scala, Milan, the title role in W.A.
+Mozart's Lucio Silla and he was a regular guest with the Netherlands Opera with whom he travelled to New York to sing the title role in Il ritorno d'Ulisse in patria.

-Anthony Rolfe-Johnson sang his first Aschenbach in 1983 in a joint production of Britten's Death in Venice, mounted by the Geneva Opera and Scottish Opera, and he has subsequently sung the role at the Metropolitan Opera New York.
+Anthony Rolfe-Johnson sang his first Aschenbach in 1983 in a joint production of B. Britten's Death in Venice, mounted by the Geneva Opera and Scottish Opera, and he has subsequently sung the role at the Metropolitan Opera New York.
 In 1991 he sang Idomeneo at the Salzburg Festival under Seiji Ozawa, at the Vienna State Opera under Nikolaus Harnoncourt and the Metropolitan Opera, New York under James Levine.
 In 1994 he sang his first Peter Grimes on stage, with Scottish Opera, at the Glyndebourne Festival, and then at the Metropolitan Opera New York.
 In 1996 he made his Paris Opera debut as Idomeneo.
 He recently appeared as Don Ottavio at Covent Garden, Tito at the Metropolitan Opera, New York, and Peter Grimes in Munich.
 Future engagements include the Missa Solemnis with the Berlin Phiharmonic Orchestra under James Levine and with the New York Philharmonic Orchestra under Kurt Masur.
 Future operatic engagements include Peter Grimes in Tokyo and at the Savonlinna Festival, Ulisse in Amsterdam and Peter Quint in Brussels.

 Anthony Rolfe-Johnson was a founder member of Graham Johnson's The Songmakers' Almanac.

 Anthony Rolfe-Johnson was awarded a CBE in the 1992 Queen's Birthday Honours.
+After a long battle with Alzheimer's he died in London in July 2010, at the age of 69.

 Source: Hyperion Website (January 1998); Baker’s Biographical Dictionary of 20th Century Classical Musicians (1997)